square/leakcanary/docs/fundamentals-how-leakcanary-works.md

 ## Dumping the heap

-When the count of retained objects reaches a threshold, LeakCanary dumps the Java heap into a `.hprof` file stored onto the Android file system.
+When the count of retained objects reaches a threshold, LeakCanary dumps the Java heap into a `.hprof` file stored onto the Android file system (see [Where does LeakCanary store heap dumps?](faq.md#where-does-leakcanary-store-heap-dumps)).
 This freezes the app for a short amount of time, during which LeakCanary displays the following toast:

 ![toast](images/dumping-toast.png)